How to choose the best pet insurance for my pet

 Multi-pet insurance

-If you have more than one pet, it’s often more affordable to get multi-pet insurance where you can cover several pets as part of one policy.
+If you have a number of pets, it can often be cheaper to buy multi-pet insurance.
+This is where you cover several pets on one policy.

 What Causes What Causes